 Economic and Social Effects

 Economic or social effects of a project may be used to determine the significance of physical changes caused by the project.
 Although primarily directed at physical changes, CEQA regulations require that socioeconomic consequences of the physical change be analyzed.
 This means evaluating the impacts on an existing community, on religious practices, and on business activity brought on by the physical changes directly related to the project.
-For additional information regarding social and economic effects, please see Volume 4 of the Environmental Handbook.
+For additional information regarding social and economic effects, please see Volume4 of the SER.

 Comments and Coordination